HYUNSEONG-KIM/gsl-doc-update/doc/gsl-design.rst

 Functions using linear algebra are divided into two levels:

-For purely "1d" functions we use the C-style arguments (double *, stride, size) so that it is simpler to use the functions in a normal C program, without needing to invoke all the gsl_vector machinery.
+For purely "1d" functions we use the C-style arguments (:code:`double *`, :code:`stride`, :code:`size`)
+so that it is simpler to use the functions in a normal C program, without needing to invoke all the :code:`gsl_vector `machinery.

 The philosophy here is to minimize the learning curve.
-If someone only needs to use one function, like an fft, they can do so without having to learn about gsl_vector.
+If someone only needs to use one function, like an fft, they can do so without having to learn about :code:`gsl_vector`.

 This leads to the question of why we don’t do the same for matrices.
-In that case the argument list gets too long and confusing, with (size1, size2, tda) for each matrix and potential ambiguities over row vs column ordering.
-In this case, it makes sense to use gsl_vector and gsl_matrix, which take care of this for the user.
+In that case the argument list gets too long and confusing, with (:code:`size1`, :code:`size2`, :code:`tda`) for each matrix and potential ambiguities over row vs column ordering.
+In this case, it makes sense to use :code:`gsl_vector` and :code:`gsl_matrix`, which take care of this for the user.

-So really the library has two levels - a lower level based on C types for 1d operations, and a higher level based on gsl_matrix and gsl_vector for general linear algebra.
+So really the library has two levels - a lower level based on C types for 1d operations, and a higher level based on :code:`gsl_matrix` and :code:`gsl_vector` for general linear algebra.

 Of course, it would be possible to define a vector version of the lower level functions too.
-So far we have not done that because it was not essential - it could be done but it is easy enough to get by using the C arguments, by typing v->data, v->stride, v->size instead.
-A gsl_vector version of low-level functions would mainly be a convenience.
+So far we have not done that because it was not essential - it could be done but it is easy enough to get by using the C arguments, by typing :code:`v->data`, :code:`v->stride`, :code:`v->size` instead.
+A :code:`gsl_vector` version of low-level functions would mainly be a convenience.

 Please use BLAS routines internally within the library whenever possible for efficiency.